hdlugas/MZsearch/README.md

 # MZsearch
-Command-line Python tool to perform spectral library matching to identify chemical compounds with host of preprocessing transformations and similarity measures (Cosine and three entropy-based similarity measures).
+Command-line Python tool to perform spectral library matching to identify chemical compounds with host of spectrum preprocessing transformations and similarity measures (Cosine and three entropy-based similarity measures).
 MZsearch is capable of performing spectral library matching with respect to either gas chromatography - mass spectrometry (GC-MS) or liquid chromatography - mass spectrometry (LC-MS/MS) data.

 ## Table of Contents
 - [1.
 Install dependencies](#create-conda-env)